CoursesNotes/The-Complete-Javascript-Course/README.md

   - Create 2 folders named models and views and add your files in there respecting the naming convention for Models with first letter uppercase;
 -->

+ **What is an API?**
+  - an API key it's like a password given to each user, unique ID which each user can use in order to make requests, so that the API can track how many requests you make per day.